pepone/redhat-rpm-config/buildflags.md

   `-Wl`, so this variable is intended for use with the `gcc` compiler driver.
 At the start of the `%build` section, the environment variable `RPM_LD_FLAGS` is set to this value.

+The C and C++ compiler flags are historically available as the `%{optflags}` macro.
+These flags may not contain flags that work with certain languagues or compiler front ends, so the language-specific `%build_*` are more precise.
+At the start of the `%build` section, the environment variable `RPM_OPT_FLAGS` is set to the `%{optflags}` value; similar limitations apply.

 The variable `LT_SYS_LIBRARY_PATH` is defined here to prevent the `libtool` script (v2.4.6+) from hardcoding `%_libdir` into the binaries' `RPATH`.